 Release date: November 19, 2021

-Then, in November, we’ll be invited to what’s being called “the biggest vampire wedding in Innistrad history.”
-Innistrad: Crimson Vow will be a vampire-themed set, and we’re excited to see which of our favorite characters will be in the mix.
+Then, in November, we were invited to “the biggest vampire wedding in Innistrad history.”
+Innistrad: Crimson Vow is a Vampire-themed set, centered on the wedding of Olivia Voldaren and Edgar Markov.
+But in typical Innistrad fashion, there are plenty of other classic creature types in the mix.

 In addition to these Standard-legal sets, there will be two major special editions coming in 2021.